noctiluc3nt/Reddy/README.md

 ## How to use the package

 ### Installation
-The package Reddy can be installed directly from github (current developing version):
+The package Reddy can be installed directly from github (current development version):
 ```
     devtools::install_git("https://github.com/noctiluc3nt/Reddy")
 ```